limyreth/pacman_generator/README.rst

 - Ghosts made vulnerable by energizer for 6 seconds

-  - TODO **1 energizer, check for ticks it should remain vulnerable and then the tick after that when it no longer should be (6 seconds and 1 tick past that)**
+  - **1 energizer, check for ticks it should remain vulnerable and then the tick after that when it no longer should be (6 seconds and 1 tick past that)**

   - TODO **1 energizer, then straight to the next, then time check again of when it